polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-a-runtime-module.md

 package = 'srml-support'
 branch = 'v2.0'

-# To develop against a specific git commit, use:
+# Develop against a git commit by specifying the same Substrate commit as your main node.
+# It is important to use the same Substrate commit to prevent dependencies mismatch.
 # rev = "<some commit hash>"

 # --snip--